-BOSTON (AP) — A new automated system to detect debris on airport runways has been installed on a runway at Boston's Logan Airport, the first in the U.S. with the technology that officials said would help prevent costly damage to aircraft and potentially save lives.
+BOSTON (AP) — A new automated system to detect debris on airport runways has been installed at Boston's Logan Airport, the first in the U.S. with the technology.

-Officials from the Federal Aviation Administration, airport owner Massachusetts Port Authority and developer Xsight Systems, an Israeli firm with U.S. headquarters in Boston, unveiled the $1.7 million FODetect system Friday.
-FO stands for foreign object.
+Officials from the Federal Aviation Administration, airport-owner Massachusetts Port Authority and developer Xsight Systems unveiled the $1.7 million FODetect system Friday.
+The FO stands for foreign object.

 The system is in use on Logan's busiest departure runway.
 It uses sensors and video to detect debris.